|Unit||Mil. AUD, SA|

 The retail trend series was therefore suspended from February 2020, and now published only to June 2019.
 The trend series will be reinstated when more certainty emerges in the underlying trend in retail.

-Data are seasonally adjusted and subject to adjustments.
 The currency reference year is advanced annually.